jcorioland/jcorioland.github.io/_posts/2021-05-31-building-cloud-native-platform-microsoft-azure.md

 The goal of this article is not to go into details about the application layer itself and how to deploy applications inside a Kubernetes cluster.
 There is already tons of articles and documentations about that.
 If you want to know more about how to get started with application development/deployment with Kubernetes on Azure, you can start from [there](https://docs.microsoft.com/azure/aks/concepts-clusters-workloads).

-What I am interested in sharing today is the hidden side of the iceberg: how it's possible to build on top of Azure Kubernetes Service (AKS) and provide to internal or external customers a platform where they can deploy applications, without even thinking or knowing that it actually runs on Azure.
-Actually, it's not only about AKS.
-It's about how it's possible to automate the provisioning of an enterprise-grade, high scale, secured Kubernetes on Azure.

 But first thing first... let's go through about some basics.

 ## Landing Zone